BaseGraph/BaseGraph/docs/classes/undirected_multigraph.rst

 .. code-block:: cpp

-    #include "BaseGraph/undirected_multigraph.h"
+    #include "BaseGraph/undirected_multigraph.hpp"

 Undirected multigraphs
 ======================

-UndirectedMultigraph is a variation of UndirectedGraph that allows parallel edges.
+:ref:`UndirectedMultigraph <undirectedmultigraph>` is a undirected graph that allows parallel edges.
 The number of parallel edges connecting a pair of vertices is called its *multiplicity*.

 Usage
 -----

-UndirectedMultigraph is used very similarly to UndirectedGraph.
-The difference being that parallel edges are accounted for when adding and removing edges.
+UndirectedMultigraph is used very similarly to :ref:`UndirectedGraph
+<undirectedgraph>`, the main difference being that parallel edges are accounted
+for when adding and removing edges.
 For example, we can add an edge :math:`(i,j)` even if it already exists once.
 In that case, the multiplicty will be increased to 2

 .. code-block:: cpp